 - can recycled materials be used?

-Much has been written about hive stands for conventional beekeepers.
-And most of it applies to top bar hives as well.
+Much was written about hive stands for conventional beekeepers.
+And most applies to top bar hives as well.
 I won’t repeat that here.

 Solar Wax Melter

 Beekeepers constantly accumulate small bits and pieces of comb.
 At any one time, the amount is small.